-In order to roast vegetables perfectly every time, you first need to group vegetables together, then cook them at the correct temperature and time.
+To roast vegetables perfectly every time, you first need to group vegetables, then cook them at the correct temperature and time.

 In order to roast vegetables, always preheat the oven to 425 degrees first.
-Another tip is to cut vegetables in similar sizes, so they cook evenly.
-For that reason, I chose the vegetables for my roasted vegetable salad that cook at the same temperature for the same amount of time and divided them into two separate pans.
+Another tip is to cut vegetables in similar sizes so they cook evenly.
+For that reason, I chose the vegetables for my roasted vegetable salad that cooked at the same temperature for the same amount of time and divided them into two separate pans.

 One of my favorite "go-to" cheat sheets for roasting vegetables is from My Frugal Home, a great resource for printables for your kitchen.
 I have this chart laminated in my kitchen for a quick reference.
 Or, you can always ask Alexa!

-Roasted vegetable pasta salad, not only tastes delicious, it is a nutrient-dense mega bowl.
+Roasted vegetable pasta salad not only tastes delicious, but it is also a nutrient-dense mega bowl.
 So, if you are trying to add more vegetables and greens into your diet, dive into the roasted vegetable pasta salad.
 As an entree salad, roasted vegetable salad is filling and delicious.

 WHAT DOES NUTRIENT DENSITY MEAN?

-Dr. Furhman, for instance, created the ANDI (Aggregate Nutrient Density Index) to show how popular foods rate in terms of micronutrient density per calorie.
+For instance, Dr. Furhman created the ANDI (Aggregate Nutrient Density Index) to show how popular foods rate in terms of micronutrient density per calorie.
 For instance, the more nutrient-dense food you eat, the more you will be satisfied with fewer calories.
 In other words, you will get fuller faster and eat more.

 Let’s look at the nutrient-dense foods and how they score on ANDI for the roasted vegetable pasta salad: